notBroman/notbroman.github.io/_posts/2024-11-8-Micromouse-Hardware.md

 # Updating Sensing Modules

 I will change from using a range finder to 3 sets of IR-LEDs and IR-Phototransistors.
+Cross-talk is still an issue with this setup.

 # JTAG port